d3/d3-force/README.md

 }
 ```

 The *x*-accessor is invoked for each [node](#simulation_nodes) in the simulation, being passed the *node* and its zero-based *index*.
-The resulting number is then stored internally, such that the target *x*-coordinate of each node is only recomputed when the force is initialized or when this method is called, and not on every application of the force.
+The resulting number is then stored internally, such that the target *x*-coordinate of each node is only recomputed when the force is initialized or when this method is called with a new *x*, and not on every application of the force.

 <a name="forceY" href="#forceY">#</a> d3.<b>forceY</b>([<i>y</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/y.js "Source")